Oral Cancer Screenings for Kids in Milpitas

-Oral cancer screenings are an important part of maintaining your child’s overall oral health.
+Oral cancer screening for kids is an important part of maintaining your child’s overall oral health.
 Although oral cancer is rare in children, early detection is key to ensuring the best possible outcome.
-During each visit, our team at TeethBuddies Pediatric Dentistry performs a gentle and thorough screening to check for any unusual changes in the mouth, lips, or throat.
+During each visit, our team at TeethBuddies Pediatric Dentistry performs a gentle and thorough pediatric oral cancer screening to check for any unusual changes in the mouth, lips, or throat.
 These screenings are quick, comfortable, and a vital step in protecting your child’s health and well-being.

 Black-and-white icon of a stylized face with thick eyebrows and a smiling mouth